Killer of Wisconsin police officers had warrant, history of domestic abuse, authorities say

-The two police officers killed in a traffic stop shootout in northwestern Wisconsin on Saturday -- including one whose career began in Stoughton -- had stopped the gunman's vehicle because he had a warrant out for his arrest, the state Department of Justice said.
+The two police officers killed in a traffic stop shootout in northwestern Wisconsin on Saturday — including one whose career began in Stoughton — had stopped the gunman’s vehicle because he had a warrant out for his arrest, the state Department of Justice said Monday.

-Emily Breidenbach, 32, of the Chetek Police Department and Hunter Scheel, 23, of the Cameron Police Department, had pulled over the vehicle of Glenn Douglas Perry, 50, after he showed "concerning behavior," DOJ said.
+Emily Breidenbach, 32, of the Chetek Police Department and Hunter Scheel, 23, of the Cameron Police Department, had pulled over the vehicle driven by Glenn Douglas Perry, 50, after they received a report of “concerning behavior,” DOJ said.

 Gunfire ensued, leaving Breidenbach and Scheel dead.
 Perry was taken to a hospital and later died, DOJ said.

-Perry had no criminal history outside of Wisconsin, according to court records.

-Communities in Chetek and Cameron have shown an outpouring of support for the slain police officers in recent days.
+Since the slayings, there’s been an outpouring of support for the officers and their families in Barron County and beyond.

+Breidenbach was the daughter of former Chetek Police Chief Robert Breidenbach.
+She was the department’s K9 therapy dog handler and had been with the force since 2019, Chetek Police Chief Ron Ambrozaitis said.

+“Our love and condolences go out to both families and all those with whom they served,” Ambrozaitis said.
+“We, as a law enforcement family, will do everything possible to continue to provide support and comfort to Hunter and Emily’s families.
+They will be missed by everyone.”

 Kathy and I join the people of Wisconsin in offering our sincerest condolences to the loved ones, friends, and colleagues of Emily Breidenbach of the Chetek Police Department and Hunter Scheel of the Cameron Police Department, who were killed in the line of duty over the weekend. https://t.co/2HC7IjnV7w